 4. The Final Step

-Wipe surface thoroughly with mineral spirits to eliminate any residue of remover.
+Wipe surface thoroughly with denatured alcohol to eliminate any residues.

 Sand thoroughly until surface is smooth, without the slightest scratch or mar visible.
 Any imperfections will magnify after the finish coat has been applied.